charlax/professional-programming/README.md

 * [Resources To Help You To Create Programming Languages](https://tomassetti.me/resources-create-programming-languages/)
 * [Effective Programs - 10 Years of Clojure](https://www.youtube.com/watch?v=2V1FtfBDsLU) 🎞, Rich Hickey.
 The author of Clojure reflects on his programming experience and explains the rationale behind some of Clojure's key design decisions.

+#### Python

 For Python feel free to checkout my [professional Python education repository](https://github.com/charlax/python-education).

+#### JavaScript

+JavaScript is such a pervasive language that it's almost required learning.

+* [mbeaudru/modern-js-cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet): cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.

 #### FP vs. OOP